contao/docs/docs/manual/installation/move-contao.en.md

 ### Import the database (target)
 {{< tabs groupId="mysql-transfer" >}}
 {{% tab name="phpMyAdmin" %}}
-Open "phpMyAdmin" on the target server and create a new database for your Contao application.
-Depending on the server configuration, this might only be possible via the provider's administration interface (e.g. Confixx, Plesk or cPanel).
+Open "phpMyAdmin" and select a new (empty) database.

-Select the new (empty) database and click on the "Import" button in the upper menu.
-Then upload the previously created SQL dump and start the import.
+Click on the "Import" button in the upper menu, upload the previously created SQL dump and start the import.

 ![Importing the database](/de/installation/images/de/datenbank-importieren.png?classes=shadow)
 {{% /tab %}}